tom-howard/ros2/docs/course/part3.md

 ### Aims

 In this part of the course we'll look at some more advanced ROS concepts, and explore another of our robot's on-board sensors: the LiDAR sensor.
 From the work you did in Part 2 you may have started to appreciate the limitations associated with using odometry data alone as a feedback signal when trying to control a robot's position in its environment.
 The LiDAR sensor can provide further information about an environment, thus enhancing a robot's knowledge and capabilities.
-To begin with however, we'll look at how to launch ROS applications more efficiently by creating our own *launch files* and executing these with the `ros2 launch` command.
+To begin with however, we'll look at how to launch ROS applications more efficiently with *launch files*, and how the behaviour of nodes can be changed dynamically using *parameters*.

 ### Intended Learning Outcomes

 By the end of this session you will be able to:

 1. Create launch files to allow the execution of multiple ROS Nodes simultaneously with `ros2 launch`.
+1. [TODO: parameters]
 1. Learn about the robot's LiDAR sensor and the measurements obtained from this.
 1. Interpret the `LaserScan` data that is published to the `/scan` topic and use existing ROS tools to visualise this.
 1. Perform numeric analysis on data arrays (using the `numpy` Python library) to process `LaserScan` data for use in ROS applications.